 In addition, the recent completion of 5G commercial standards, which leverage edge computing for ultra-low-latency delivery and real-time processing of data, has enabled the rollout of both commercial and private 5G networks, accelerating the adoption of edge computing.

 As a result of these driving forces, edge computing is quickly becoming a massive global market.
-According to the Worldwide Edge Spending Guide, published by IDC last year, worldwide spending on edge computing will reach $250 billion in 2024.
+According to the Worldwide Edge Spending Guide, published by IDC, worldwide spending on edge computing will approach $274 billion by 2025.

 How Will Edge Computing Transform Applications?